ahmetb/gen-crd-api-reference-docs/README.md

 1. Clone this repository.

-2. Make sure you have go1.11+ instaled.
+2. Make sure you have go1.11+ installed.
 Then run `go build`, you should get a `gen-crd-api-reference-docs` binary executable in the current directory.

 3. Clone a Knative repository, set GOPATH correctly,